 We couldn’t be happier that inflammation is getting more attention these days.
 The issue, where your body’s natural immune response essentially goes haywire and starts attacking healthy tissue and cells, is at the root of many health concerns.
 Likewise, many diseases and conditions cause harmful inflammation.
 From losing weight to exercising regularly to getting more sleep, people are starting to take steps to keep inflammation in check—and that deserves our applause.
 But one weapon in this war is often overlooked—managing stress.
-“Stress plays a major role in disease and disability,” says Mark Liponis, M.D., corporate medical director at Canyon Ranch in Lenox, Mass., “so, reducing your stress levels should be your biggest health goal.”
+“Stress plays a major role in disease and disability,” says Mark Liponis, M.D., corporate medical director at Canyon Ranch in Lenox, Mass., “so, reducing your stress levels should be one of your biggest health goals.”

 When you’re stressed—because of something like an impending meeting or a traffic jam, for example—your body releases hormones including cortisol and adrenaline to help you deal with the perceived threat.
 Cortisol elevates your blood sugar levels and provides your brain with a burst of fuel to deal with the crisis.
 It also suppresses and alters bodily functions that may not be needed at the time, including certain aspects of your immune system.
 Once the tense moment passes, everything usually goes back to normal.
 However, if you’re dealing with chronic stress—say your job is overwhelming or you can’t stop worrying about finances—your body gets stuck in “fight-or-flight” mode.
 Cortisol lingers in your body trying to fend of threats that don’t exist.
 The constant presence of the hormone may actually make you less sensitive to its regulatory effect on your immune system, and chronic inflammation can set in as a result.